k1rk3/k1rk3.github.io/_posts/2024-08-09-Antimicrobial Surfaces.md

 ### Commercially available examples

 The most comprehensive list that I have been able to find comes from a paper on the applications of [AMSs on the international space station](https://doi.org/10.1002/admi.202100118).
 These are mostly based on silver and quaternary ammonium compounds.
-Here is a list of other ones we’ve found that aren’t mentioned in the ISS paper:
+Here is a (work in progress) list of other ones we’ve found that aren’t mentioned in the ISS paper:

 * Antimicrobial additives for polymers: [https://www.biocote.com/](https://www.biocote.com/)
 * [https://vitracoat.com/products/vitraguard-antimicrobial-coatings/](https://vitracoat.com/products/vitraguard-antimicrobial-coatings/)